Shilo/SD2-Caffeine-Mod/README.md

 - Feature: "Show FPS" setting to enable the built-in debug fps counter.
 - Fix: Remove "Defend" dropdown option when selecting action for "self" and "ally" target.
 (Since defend doesn't work when targetting self/ally.) @ElJay
 - Feature: Show "Best Fph" in record book (will use Warp Fph, if applicable).
 Requires a minimal of 1 hour runs. @anpShawn
-- Fix: If only "Warp Fph" is enabled, temporarily show "Fph" if no warps have been activated yet.
 - Feature: Show warped floor count in "Adventure Progress", after the manual cleared flors with "(+WARPED_FLOORS_COUNT)".
 - Fix: "Adventure Progress" timer should show time after 24 hours, and possibly seconds too. @Smgy
 - Feature: Show "essence gnome" essence earings during dungeon run instead of only at end. @caviyacht